Landcruisin': Composition

 "Landcruisin'" was categorized by critics as an R&B song.
 The song opens with the sound of horns and a motorbike engine, described by Connick as "the perfect opening salvo", progressing into an ever-changing "sexy and slightly abrasive groove".
 Instrumentation is provided by synthesisers reminiscent of science fiction and Hong Kong action cinema, glam rock-influenced guitars, and "curiously evolving shuffle-percussion", which includes what Aurora Mitchell of Spin described as a: "clacking pinball lever drum".
 Mitchell felt that "Landcruisin'" sounded like: "the soundtrack to the opening scene of an action film".
 Tom Connick, writing for DIY, elaborated:

-Critics have suggested affinities between "Landcruisin'" and the works of other artists.
+top-speedbass swellsCritics have suggested affinities between "Landcruisin'" and the works of other artists.
 Marc Hogan of Pitchfork considered D'Angelo's third studio album Black Messiah (2014) as an inspiration for the song; Chris Kelly wrote in Fact that it reminds him of "Miguel circa Art Dealer Chic".
 Additionally, Prince was frequently cited by journalists reviewing the track, as exemplified by ShortList contributor David Cornish analysing "Landcruisin'" as "a blockbuster soundscape" characterised by "overdrive riffs" and "lyrical tones" resemblant of the aforementioned artist.